-Everglades University has regional campuses in Sarasota and Altamonte Springs (also in Florida) where a wide range of undergraduate and graduate degree programs in the fields of Business Administration, Aviation Science, Construction Management, Alternative Medicine and Applied Management can be taken.
+Everglades University has a regional campus in Sarasota and offers a wide range of undergraduate and graduate degree programs in the fields of Business Administration, Aviation Science, Construction Management, Alternative Medicine and Applied Management can be taken.

 Online programs are also offered.
 Everglades offers six undergraduate (Bachelor of Science) degree programs and two graduate (Masters) degree programs.
 Graduates of online degree programs earn the same number of course credits and degrees as those who complete similar programs on campus.

-An admissions catalogue itemising all the relevant admissions procedures and requirements can be downloaded from the Everglades University website.
+An admissions catalog itemizing all the relevant admissions procedures and requirements can be downloaded from the Everglades University website.
 The University has a rolling admissions policy but the university recommends that application documents are submitted well before the desired date of starting.
 Applications can be done through the campus office or online.